msramalho/feup-comp/README.md

  1. Implementation of Streams to merge WorkerReports with custom functions, for instance: sum, count, avg, ...
 Using [guava](https://github.com/google/guava)
  1. Inclusion of unmerged Spoon [PR](https://github.com/INRIA/spoon/pull/1686) that implements template matching - public discussion on how to use it in this [issue](https://github.com/INRIA/spoon/issues/1989)
  1. Creation of simple Patterns that match variables only
+ 1. Addition of template methods in pattern matching
  1. Implementation of many static Patterns, such as cyclomatic complexity, inner loop max depth, ...
  1. Creation of tests for static and dynamic patterns
  1. Implementation of the "any" template matcher to our project